SweetButter45/ESP-32-Captive-portal/README.md

 * /postSSID - Submit New SSID
                     This endpoint is triggered when the user submits the new SSID.
                     It updates the SSID in EEPROM and restarts the ESP32 to apply the changes.

+# Hardware Setup
+* ESP32: Acts as both the Wi-Fi access point (AP) and connects to the real router.
+* OLED Display (SSD1306): Used for basic feedback (boot messages, status).
+* LED: The built-in LED will blink 5 times after a password is successfully posted to provide visual feedback.

+#Additional Features
+*Captive Portal: The ESP32 acts as a captive portal, where users who connect to the fake AP are redirected to the portal page.
+*Password Storage: Saved passwords are stored in the ESP32's EEPROM for later use.
+*Wi-Fi Connectivity: After a correct password is provided, the ESP32 connects to the real Wi-Fi network and shuts down the fake AP.